-The three main branches of Metallurgical Engineering Course are physical metallurgy, extractive metallurgy and mineral processing.
-Physical metallurgy deals with problem solving i.e. development of metallic alloys needed for different types of manufacturing and construction.
+The three main branches of the Metallurgical Engineering Course are physical metallurgy, extractive metallurgy and mineral processing.
+Physical metallurgy deals with problem-solving i.e. development of metallic alloys needed for different types of manufacturing and construction.
 Extractive metallurgy involves extracting metal from ore.
 Mineral processing involves gathering mineral products from the earth’s crust.

 - Basic Hydrometallurgy

 - Basic Pyrometallurgy

 - Heat treatment of steels

 - Refractory materials